Osmanys-Perez/Osmanys-Perez/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as a freelance Web Developer
-- 🌱 I’m currently learning React
+- 🌱 I’m learning React at the moment
 - 📫 You can reach me on LikedIn (linkedin.com/in/osmanys-perez-pena)

 <!--